mwzero/jui/README.md

 </dependencies>
 ```

+Note: Publishing JUI to Maven central repository is on the roadmap;

 ## Quickstart

 ### a little example

-Write a new Java application
+Write a new Java file "MapZoomer.java"

 ```java
 package com.jui.recipes;